sdehoti/sound-archiver/README.md

 ## Team Members
 - Fabian: Contributed to sound_player, testing and share_file module.
 - Shahrom: Contributed to testing files, refactoring and adding features the sounds files and folders manipulations
-- Terence: Contributed to sound_player, testing and sorting modules.
+- Terence: Contributed to gui.py and tools.py.
 - Zurain: Contributed to adding functionalities regarding organizing folders and making the UI for the archive

 ## How To Use